 After installing the Windows 10 Fall Creators Update (Build 1709) on my PC, all my network connections–whether wired or wireless–were broken.
-When I checked device manager I had a exclamation mark against all but one network device.
+When I checked the device manager I had an exclamation mark against all but one network device.
 The only device excluded from error was the “Check Point Virtual Network Adapter”.

 Going into the properties of one of these devices gave equally cryptic errors.
 All devices reported the same thing.